cyberofficial/Restore-Fullscreen-YouTube-Scrolling/README.md

 - **Conflicts**: Disable other YouTube-related extensions temporarily to test
 - **Report issues**: [Create an issue](https://github.com/cyberofficial/Restore-Fullscreen-YouTube-Scrolling/issues) on GitHub

+### If the extension no longer restores scrolling

+- Ensure the extension is up-to-date (the current method was introduced in v1.0.13).
+- Try reloading the page and entering fullscreen again.
+- If scrolling partially works (e.g., mouse wheel but not touchpad), try toggling fullscreen with the video button once to reinitialize the emulation.
+- If the layout looks broken after toggling, the extension stores and restores inline styles; report the URL and steps so I can add a targeted fix.

+### Why I changed the method

+YouTube started preventing the old attribute-removal trick by changing where and how fullscreen state is applied.
+The new method neutralizes the platform-level API and applies our own predictable layout changes so scrolling and keyboard interaction remain available.

 ## Privacy

 This extension respects your privacy: